Having a baby changes daily life, but it does not erase identity, support, or future possibilities.

 Instead of asking, “Will I ever get my whole life back?” ask, “What is one piece of myself I can protect this week?”

 Maybe it is a walk.
 Maybe it is sleep.
 Maybe it is asking someone to hold the baby while you eat a full meal.
-Your life after a baby will not be identical to your life before.
-But it can still be yours.
+Your life after a baby will be different from your life before, and it can still be yours.